PACT Rodeo empowers Sailors to take charge of their futures

 |0

-This work, PACT Rodeo empowers Sailors to take charge of their futures [Image 4 of 4], by SN Samantha Swigert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, PACT Rodeo empowers Sailors to take charge of their futures, by SN Samantha Swigert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.